 The 13 Co’Co’ EG locomotives were originally delivered to Danish DSB Gods for freight traffic between Sweden and Denmark via the Öresund line.
 The locomotives are equipped for two-current operation because the voltage in the overhead contact line differs between Sweden and Denmark for historical reasons.
 In Sweden and Germany 15 kV, 16 2/3 Hz is used; in Denmark it’s 25 kV, 50 Hz.
 The locos also have Danish, Swedish and German safety systems.

 To cope with the climbs on the Öresund and Great Belt connections, the locomotives were made particularly strong and they have an output of as much as 6,500 kW.
 The EG locomotives pull freight trains all the way up to Hallsberg but usually has Malmö as its end point.
 For several years, there were no other multi-system locomotives for freight traffic over the Öresund connection, but more recently the EG locomotives have received competition from, among others, types 185 and 441, both Bo’Bo’ designs.

 DSB Gods was sold in 2001 to Railion, where German DB Schenker was the main owner.
 In 2007, DB Schenker and Swedish Green Cargo created a joint company for cross-border traffic, Railion Scandinavia, where the EG locomotives ended up.
 After a couple of years, they changed their name to DB Schenker Rail Scandinavia and in 2010, repainting of the EG locomotive began to a red DB colour scheme.
 The locomotives were then marked with both DB’s and Green Cargo’s logos.
 In 2016, the company changed its name once again, to DB Cargo Scandinavia.
 After Green Cargo left the collaboration in 2018, their logo has been removed from the locomotives.

-- Heljan produce a rather fine model of this locomotive with an assortment of numbers and in both liveries.
+- Heljan produced a rather fine model of this locomotive with an assortment of numbers and in both original liveries.